Learning to Detect Open Carry and Concealed Object with 77GHz Radar: System Design

-\textbf{Loss function}: The loss function for this proposed neural network is the weighted sum of Focal Losses \cite{focal} from three prediction heads.
-Focal Loss is adopted here to address class imbalance during training, i.e., for each binary prediction head, the number of a certain object (e.g., laptop) is naturally less than the total number of non-objects (e.g., phone and knife).
+\textbf{Loss function}: The loss function for proposed network \eqref{eq:loss} is the weighted sum of Focal Losses \cite{focal} from all three prediction heads.
+Focal Loss is adopted here to address class imbalance during training, i.e., for each binary prediction head, the number of corresponding object (e.g., laptop) is naturally less than the total number of non-objects (e.g., phone and knife).
 Focal loss applies a modulating term $(1-p)^\alpha$ to the cross-entropy loss in order to focus learning on hard negative examples \cite{focal}.

 where $y=0~\text{or}~1$ is the ground truth and $p$ is the predicted existence probability for a certain class of objects. $\alpha$ is a tunable focusing parameter, $w_1$ and $w_2$ are weight-balance parameters.